-He passed away during a solo walk on Longridge Fell, and we carried him off the fell.
+He passed away during a solo walk on Longridge Fell. and we carried him off the fell.

 Pete was part of the first intake to join the newly formed Bowland Pennine in 1980.
 Over the many years Pete was an outstanding servant to BP.
 A keen caver and fell walker.
-Instrumental in developing the "Phoenix Warn Air" device and created a series of
+Instrumental in developing the "Phoenix Warn Air" device and created a series on the fill or underglound, stways projective, tentiestic company, outstanding and Pennine suffered a double blow this year, with the death of longstanding team member Pete Jones, in April aged 63, while waking the fels he loved.
+Tim Cax writes.